U.S. Insulation Market Size, Share and Trends 2026 to 2035

-The U.S. insulation market size surpassed USD 9.76 billion in 2023 and is expected to hit around USD 19.96 billion by 2033, expanding at a CAGR of 7.63% from 2024 to 2033.
+The U.S. insulation market size accounted for USD 10.92 billion in 2025 and is predicted to increase from USD 11.61 billion in 2026 to approximately USD 22.95 billion by 2035, expanding at a CAGR of 7.71% from 2026 to 2035.

-Insulation Market Size in U.S. 2024 to 2033
+Insulation Market Size in U.S. 2026 to 2035

-• By product, the expanded polystyrene segment held the dominating share of the market in 2023.
+• By product, the expanded polystyrene segment held the dominating share of the market in 2025.

 • By function, the thermal segment is expected to capture the largest market share during the forecast period.

-• By form, the foam segment held the largest share of the market in 2023.
+• By form, the foam segment held the largest share of the market in 2025.

 • By end user, the construction segment is expected to continue to dominate the U.S. insulation market during the forecast period.

-U.S. Insulation Market Overview
+Market Overview

 The U.S. insulation market revolves around the development and distribution of materials that are used to cover gaps to reflect, absorb, or both to provide thermal or acoustic insulation.
 Such materials limit the flow of sound or heat from one location to another.
 Thermal insulation improves efficiency and reduces costs in residential and commercial building spaces by restricting heat transfer.

-Numerous materials, such as plastic foam, mineral wool, glass wool, and others, are used to achieve insulation.
+Numerous materials, such as plastic foam, mineral wool , glass wool, and others, are used to achieve insulation.
 Insulation is the process of keeping heat, electricity, and sound from moving into or out of a physical space.
 Installing insulating materials that function as an energy flow barrier is how it's done.

 • The construction industry's strong performance is one of the main drivers of the U.S. insulation market's expansion.
 Along with the robust expansion in infrastructure development, there has been a notable increase in the number of construction projects related to industrial and residential development throughout the period.
 Additionally, rising consumer awareness of energy saving is having a favorable effect on the market expansion.